babelouest/glewlwyd/docs/OIDC.md

 Add on or more scopes if you want to allow to use endpoints `/introspect` and `/revoke` using valid access tokens to authenticate the requests.
 The access tokens must have the scopes required in their payload to be valid.

+## Clients registration

+This section is used to parameter client registration as defined in [OpenID Connect Dynamic Registration](http://openid.net/specs/openid-connect-registration-1_0.html).
+If enabled, the administrator can (should?) require an access token with the proper scope to be able to register a new client.

+How this `acces_token` is provided is out of scope of this documentation.

+### Allow client regisration via API /register

+Enable this feature if you want to enable client registration endpoint `/register`.

+### Required scopes in the access token

+Add on or more scopes if you want to allow to use endpoint `/register` using valid access tokens to authenticate the requests.
+The access tokens must have the scopes required in their payload to be valid.

+### Scopes to add to the new clients

+Default scopes that will be added to the registered clients, can be empty.
+This scope list is only used in `client_credentials` response type.

 ## Client secret vs password

 When you add or edit a client in Glewlwyd, you can set a `client secret` or a `password`.
 Both can be used to authenticate confidential clients.